Search results for

 Hadlee Simons / Android Authority

 • Circle to Search: To activate the feature, press and hold the home button (or the navigation bar if you use gesture navigation) and circle or tap any part of your screen.
 It will then perform a search related to your highlighted content and surface relevant results.
 Even though Circle to Search launched alongside the Galaxy S24 family, Samsung collaborated with Google to make it possible.
-Consequently, you’ll find Circle to Search on all Pixel 6 series devices and newer.
+Consequently, you’ll find Circle to Search on many other Android devices.

-• Android Auto: This is another feature that will make its way to non-Samsung devices in the near future.
-An upcoming Android Auto update will allow your phone to summarize incoming messages and suggest relevant actions.
+• Android Auto: This feature allows your phone to summarize incoming messages and suggest relevant actions.
 For example, the AI can suggest replying to an incoming message with your estimated arrival time.

 What's your favorite Galaxy AI feature?